Milan: Middle Ages

-The Medieval Porta Ticinese (12th century) is one of the city's three medieval gates that still exist in modern Milan.
+The 12th century Medieval Porta Ticinese is one of the city's three medieval gates that still exist in modern Milan.

-Piazza Mercanti used to be the heart of the city in the Middle Ages.
+Piazza Mercanti was the heart of the city in the Middle Ages.

 After the siege of the city by the Visigoths in 402, the imperial residence moved to Ravenna.
 Attila, King of the Huns, sacked and devastated the city in 452 AD.
 In 539 the Ostrogoths conquered and destroyed Milan during the Gothic War against Byzantine Emperor Justinian I. In the summer of 569 the Lombards (from whom the name of the Italian region Lombardy derives), conquered Milan, overpowering the small Byzantine garrison left for its defence.
 Some Roman structures remained in use in Milan under Lombard rule.
 Milan surrendered to Charlemagne and the Franks in 774.

 The 11th century saw a reaction against the control of the Holy Roman Emperors.
 City-states emerged in northern Italy, an expression of the new political power of the cities and their will to fight against all feudal powers.
 Milan was no exception.
 It did not take long, however, for the Italian city-states to begin fighting each other to try to limit neighbouring powers.
 The Milanese destroyed Lodi and continuously warred with Pavia, Cremona and Como, who in turn asked Frederick I Barbarossa for help.
 In a sally they captured Empress Beatrice and forced her to ride a donkey backward through the city until getting out.
 Frederick I Barbarossa brought the destruction of much of Milan in 1162.

+The Duchy of Milan (1395–1447 and 1450–1796) at the time of Gian Galeazzo Visconti's death in 1402.
+The Golden Ambrosian Republic (1447–1450) briefly existed between the end of the Visconti period in 1447 and the start of the Sforza period in 1450.